English to Persian video translator online | AI tool | HeyGen

 English to Persian video translation is easiest when it’s built for video, not just text.
 HeyGen listens to the English audio, converts speech into a time-coded transcript, and translates it into natural Persian while keeping meaning, tone, and pacing intact.

 This matters because spoken language doesn’t translate cleanly word for word.
-HeyGen’s video-first approach helps your Persian output feel smooth and easy to read whether you’re exporting subtitles or preparing a translated script for voice.
+HeyGen’s video-first approach helps your Persian output feel smooth and readable whether you’re exporting subtitles or preparing a translated script for voice.

 Benefits of English to Persian video translation